nus-cs2103-AY2122S1/tp/docs/team/ngchisern.md

 ### Project: SalesNote

 SalesNote is a desktop application that helps tailors to manage sales and keep track of a smaller, but more recurrent group of clients.
 While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).
+It has about 20k lines of code written in Java.

 Given below are my contributions to the project.